gem5/website/_pages/documentation/general_docs/developement/coding_style.md

 * `warn()` and `warn_once()` should be called when some functionality isn't necessarily implemented correctly, but it might work well enough.
 The idea behind a `warn()` is to inform the user that if they see some strange behavior shortly after a `warn()` the description might be a good place to go looking for an error.

 * `hack()` should be called when some functionality isn't implemented nearly as well as it could or should be but for expediency or history sake hasn't been fixed.
 * `inform()` Provides status messages and normal operating messages to the console for the user to see, without any connotations of incorrect behavior.
-For example it's used when secondary CPUs being executing code on ALPHA.